alirezadizaji/T-GRAB/README.md

-# TSA
-Temporal Structure Analysis
+# T-GRAB: A Synthetic Reasoning Benchmark for Learning On Temporal Graphs